aliabdellatif0/Calculator/README.md

 P.s. you can operate on the output provided to you as the answer on the display

+//Testing ->

+In regards to testing a cypress approach was taken where by the test file is included within the repo and by running the command 'npx cypress open' you can proceed with running the tests.

 //Pseudocode below ->
 Approach buttons using a css grid layout